nordcloud/eslint-config-pat/README.md

 Applying the ruleset to your project is quick and easy.
 You install the package, then create an **.eslintrc.js** file and select an appropriate project profile.
 Optionally you can also add some "mixins" to enable additional rules.
-Let's walk through those three steps in more detail.
+Let's walk through those steps in more detail.

 ### 1. Install the package